Birch and Swinnerton-Dyer conjecture: History

-Initially, this was based on somewhat tenuous trends in graphical plots; this induced a measure of skepticism in Birch's advisor J. W. S. Cassels.
-Over time, however, the numerical evidence stacked up.
+Initially, this was based on somewhat tenuous trends in graphical plots, which aroused a measure of skepticism in Birch's advisor J. W. S. Cassels.
+Over time, however, the accumulated numerical evidence became convincing.

 This in turn led Birch and Swinnerton-Dyer to make a general conjecture about the behavior of a curve's L-function $L(E,s)$ at $s=1$; namely, that it would have a zero of order $r$ at this point.
 This was a far-sighted conjecture for the time, given that the analytic continuation of $L(E,s)$ was only established for curves with complex multiplication, which were also the main source of numerical examples.
-(Note that the reciprocal of the L-function is from some points of view a more natural object of study; on occasion, this means that one should consider poles rather than zeroes.)
+(Note that the reciprocal of the L-function is from some points of view a more natural object of study; using this convention, one should consider poles rather than zeroes.)